 - Side scatter – The light scatter will inform about the granularity or complexity of the nucleic structure within the cell.

 But again, this is only the beginning.
-Plotting the forward scatter height against the area density plot will allow you to separate doublets from the data pool.
+Plotting the forward scatter height against the width will allow you to separate doublets from the data pool.
 If two cells simultaneously pass through the laser, the height might be consistent with the other cells, but the area would be twice as large.
 Thus, a doublet.

 Histograms | Analyzing Single Parameters